HyperTag/documentation/src/content/cloud-destinations/pinterest.md

 To get started sending events to Pinterest, first sign up for [Pinterest for Business](https://business.pinterest.com/en).

-**\*Note**: This destination supports client-side analytics.js only.
-You also need to have implemented MetaRouter within your website prior to enabling this connector.\*
+**Note**: This destination supports client-side Analytics.js only.
+You also need to have implemented MetaRouter within your website prior to enabling this connector.

 ### Pinterest Side